-The ME-BMK-NS Battery Monitor Kit is a single battery bank amp-hour meter that monitors the condition of the battery, provides information to let you know how much energy you have available, and lets you plan your electrical usage to ensure the battery is not being over-discharged.
-The -NS version does not include a DC shunt.
-Order Part Number: ME-BMK to receive the battery monitor that includes the 500A/50mv DC shunt.
+The ME-BMK Battery Monitor Kit is a single battery bank amp-hour meter that monitors the condition of the battery and provides information to let you know how much energy you have available and let you plan your electrical usage to ensure the battery is not being over-discharged.
+The ME-BMK-NS version does not include a DC shunt-order the ME-BMK to receive a 500A/50mv DC shunt.